SiegeSailor/Smarty-Notebook/README.md

 ```

 > [!Tip]
 > If you are using VS Code and you don't see the installed packages in the selected interpreter, you may need to restart VS Code.
-See [this issue](https://github.com/microsoft/vscode-python/issues/16232) for more details.
+See [VSCode Python Issue#16232](https://github.com/microsoft/vscode-python/issues/16232) for more details.

 #### Supplying Smarty API Credentials

-To use the Smarty API, you need to provide your [key pairs](https://www.smarty.com/docs/cloud/authentication#keypairs).
+To use the Smarty API, you need to provide your [Key Pairs](https://www.smarty.com/docs/cloud/authentication#keypairs).
 You can do this by creating a `.env` file with the following environment variables:

 ```shell
 SMARTY_AUTH_ID="<smarty_auth_id>"